codemonger-io/codemonger/cdk/README.md

 #### Deploying the production stack without alternate domain name

+The production stack tries to associates the CloudFront distribution with the domain name `codemonger.io`.
-Because the domain name `codemonger.io` had already been associated with a CloudFront distribution before this CDK stack was created, I had to take [special steps described here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-move).
+But my first attempt failed because the domain name `codemonger.io` had already been taken by another CloudFront distribution before this CDK stack was created.
+So I had to take [special steps described here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-move).
-To follow these steps, a new CloudFront distribution had to be configured with a valid SSL/TLS certificate covering `codemonger.io` but no atlernate domain name assigned.
+According to these steps, a new CloudFront distribution had to be configured with a valid SSL/TLS certificate covering `codemonger.io` but no atlernate domain name assigned.
-Unfortunately, since CDK requires a domain name specified if an SSL/TLS certificate is specified, you first have to provision a CloudFront distribution without domain name and SSL/TLS certificate, and then manually associate an SSL/TLS certificate to the CloudFront distribution.
+Unfortunately, since CDK requires a domain name specified if an SSL/TLS certificate is specified, I first had to provision a CloudFront distribution without domain name and SSL/TLS certificate, and then manually associated an SSL/TLS certificate to the CloudFront distribution.
-Thus, there is a CDK context `codemonger:no-domain-name` that provisions a CloudFront distribution without the domain name and SSL/TLS certificate.
+Thus, I provided a CDK context `codemonger:no-domain-name` that provisions the CloudFront distribution for production without the domain name and SSL/TLS certificate.

 ```sh
 npx cdk deploy --toolkit-stack-name $TOOLKIT_STACK_NAME -c "@aws-cdk/core:bootstrapQualifier=$TOOLKIT_STACK_QUALIFIER" -c codemonger:stage=production -c codemonger:no-domain-name=true
 ```

+After successfully transferring the domain name to the new CloudFront distribution, you have to omit the `-c codemonger:no-domain-name=true` option.

 ### Obtaining the S3 bucket name for contents